sortdesk/postgresql-backup-sync/README.md

 Optionally specify how many backups you want to keep by setting the `FILES_TO_KEEP` environment variable.
 This will both rotate local backup files and configured cloud connectors.

 ## Cloud Connectors
 Add one or more cloud connectors to sync your backups to external storage providers.
+Define separate buckets/containers for different deployments to avoid conflicting behavior.

 ### Azure Blob Storage
 Configure your connector details by setting the following environment variables: